nanttylove/nanttylove/README.md

 - Create guide line to test with an automate test to share knowledge with the team
 - Provide support and documentation, Conduct user training to customer and Support go-live

-> Assistant Lead QA and Assistant project manager[ Febuary 2019 - November 2021 ]
+> Assistant Lead QA and Assistant project manager[ February 2019 - November 2021 ]
 - Accepting customer requirements
 - Define spec and scope of work
 - Identify required resources based on appropriate competencies and proficiencies level in response to the roles within the projects